yarliganfatih/Rediscovery-of-Math/README.md

 ...
 ```
 The transitions here give us the unit circle in the two-dimensional plane.
 Here we give a little nod to geometry.

+### Logarithm
+A logarithm is a notation used to find the power of one number to another.

+After dividing the numbers into prime divisors in logarithms and converting them to exponential expressions, a rational number or a logarithmic expression that can be multiplied by a number can be obtained.

+Because the number we want to take out of the logarithm is the power of the logarithm base of the number inside.
+If we have exponential expressions in a way that equates our base and base numbers, we can obtain the result by dividing the base in the base by the base in the base.